smokeml/smokeml.github.io/icseae.md

 sys     0m9.948s

 ```
-Infer takes around 8m20.956s (**501.0 seconds**) for checking tmux.
+Infer takes around 8m20.956s (**501.0 seconds**) for checking Tmux.
 Since it detects many bugs, the final report is located in "/home/icse2019ae/srcs/tmux/tmux-2.5/infer-out/bugs.txt".
-Here is the link of it:
+Here is the link to it:

 The report file: [bugs.txt](/assets/text/bugs.txt)